48 Great Things To Do In Paris In April 2024 – Bienvenue au Printemps!

 You simply cannot come to Paris without tasting French wine.
 Not allowed.
 The professional sommeliers on these fun and informal wine tastings cover a lot of wine territory and deliver an extensive tasting of wines in a charming wine bar smack in the center of Paris.
 We prefer the 2-hour grand cru wine tasting, but we also like the wine tasting + lunch option.

-Chocolate & Pastry Walking Tour
+Chocolate & Patisserie Tour of Saint-Germain

 Chocolate and Pastry Walking Tour